lampajr/hyperfoil.github.io/_posts/2021-02-09-hf-beginner-guide-2.md

       authority: localhost:8082
 ```

 We have added the another sequence `fetchJson` with a second request.
 When the `scenario` contains the sequences as a list these are executed in-order; the second sequence is not started until the last step from the previous one completes.
-While you could keep both requests in one sequence the sequence name is used as the default name for the metric, therefore a metric with the same name would be reported twice.
+While you could keep both requests in one sequence, the sequence name is used as the default name for the metric.
+Therefore a metric with the same name would be reported twice.
 Moving the request to its own sequence solves the problem.

 After receiving the JSON the script would modify the DOM and add images referenced in the JSON.
 Let's replicate that in our benchmark: